softsideoftech/softsidepress/mgmt-pages/join.md

 Welcome, {{.FirstName}}.

-I'll do my best to respect your inbox and only send you my best writing on tech leadership.
+I'll do my best to respect your inbox and only send you thoughtful writing on tech leadership.

 -{{.OwnerName}}
 <br/>